luis-puhl/minas-flink/paper/kyoto.md

 |    23 | 17317-1-11 |  3    | 2-133-2    |       |            |
 |    22 | 15912-3-8  |  3    | 1444-1-9   |       |            |

+Filtering IDS alarm keys with more than 10k examples.
+Summation on the above table gives $522 519$ but with repeats removed there are $505 018$ examples.

 ```sh
 # cat datasets/Kyoto2016/IDS_detection | while IFS= read -r line; do cat datasets/Kyoto2016/2015/12/* | grep "$line" > datasets/Kyoto2016/IDS_$line ; done